PurpleBriar/SF-FoodTruck-Django/README.md

 # SF-FoodTruck-Django

 ## Overview
-This project is a sample food truck locator for the city of San Francisco.
+This project is an example of a food truck locator for the city of San Francisco.
 It allows a user to insert coordinates (latitude and longitude) within a limited range of San Francisco and returns a list of the five nearest active food trucks.
 The active food trucks are loaded from a publicly available spreadsheet, which contains information about each food truck (name, type of food, coordinates, etc.).
 Only a small subset of the publicly available information on each truck is actually used.

 ## Implementation
 The food truck locator was developed with the following tools/frameworks: